-Fiscal 2022 award mix
+Fiscal 2023 award mix

-The HRC Committee maintained a fiscal 2022 long-term incentive ("LTI") design for our NEOs that consisted of a value-based mix of two equity vehicles illustrated in the following chart:
+The HRC Committee maintained a fiscal 2023 long-term incentive ("LTI") design for our NEOs that consisted of a value-based mix of two equity vehicles illustrated in the following chart:

-- PARSUs support the objectives of linking realized value to the achievement of critical financial and operational objectives, and stockholder alignment.
-The earned award is based on two- and three-year results against predetermined corporate performance goals and relative long-term stockholder returns. - RSUs support retention and are linked to stockholder value and ownership, which are also important goals of HPE's executive compensation program.
-Annual RSUs vest ratably over three years from the date of grant.
+• PARSUs support the objectives of linking realized value to the achievement of critical financial and operational objectives, and stockholder alignment.
+The earned award is based on two- and three-year results against predetermined corporate performance goals and relative long-term stockholder returns.